rooselle/symfony-base/README.md

-# Roselle
+# Symfony base

-This is the repository of my professional website.
+This is the base I use when I develop a new website in Symfony.